 Section 529 savings plans have the most flexible eligibility rules of any college savings vehicle.
 In essence, anyone can open and contribute to a Section 529 plan on behalf of anyone else, without regard to the age, income, or relationship of either party.

-Within Section 529 plans, there is a special provision that allows individuals to make five years’ worth of contributions ($60,000 per adult / spouse) into the plan in one year for one beneficiary, without owing a gift tax on the amount.
+Within Section 529 plans, there is a special provision that allows individuals to make five years’ worth of contributions into the plan in one year for one beneficiary, without owing gift tax on the amount.

-- A gift of this amount requires a special election to be made on a Federal Form 709 in the year of the initial gift.
+- A gift of this amount requires a special election to be made on a IRS Form 709 in the year of the initial gift.

 - Any additional gifts to that person in the following five years, even if not into the Section 529 plan, will likely trigger a gift tax on the excess amount.